aabeborn/dotfiles/Readme.md

 ## Next Steps

 - [ ] Define and map keybindings
-- [ ] make it available for intel Macs
 - [ ] Make it available for WLS2 and Linux (without homebrew casks)
-- [ ] Get the user and home path from the system
 - [ ] Configure sketchybar
 - [ ] Configure neovim
-- [ ] Configure tmux
 - [ ] Configure vscode

 ## Tools to try